b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Russel-M-Nelson.md

 &nbsp;

 ## Education
 I intend to tread carefully here—not out of fear of reprisal from church members, but out of respect for someone's doctorate discipline.
 I have a bachelor's degree and I work with computers.
 I don't know jack shit about biology or cardiac surgery.
-I could talk for a good, long while about database engineering because that's what I studied in school, and is what I do as part of my career.
+I could talk for a good, long while about database engineering because that's what I studied in school, and it is what I do as part of my career.
 I do not suggest that Dr. Nelson wasn't an educated surgeon.

 What I mean to suggest instead is that Nelson seems to have internalized one of President Benson's *[[14 Fundamentals#5.
 The prophet is not required to have any particular earthly training or diplomas to speak on any subject or act on any matter at any time.|Fourteen Fundamentals in Following the Prophet]]*, where the acting president of the church doesn't need "any particular earthly training or diplomas to speak on any subject or act on any matter at any time."
 Nelson was, by my understanding, a successful *heart surgeon*.
 I believe that he can authoritatively talk to anyone *about heart surgery*.

-Nelson has drawn on experience as a heart surgeon to authoritatively talk about things that are not heart surgery, and that's something that I take issue with.
+Nelson has drawn on experience as a heart surgeon to authoritatively talk about things that are *not* heart surgery, and that's something that I take issue with.
 If we take President Benson's counsel at face value, there's no problem here.
 If we give critical evaluation to either of these men, we have problems.

 &nbsp;